ElucidSolutions/fpt/modules/presentation/Readme.md

 For example, the database may define a presentation, Example Presentation, and we may have two presentation blocks that both display instances of Example Presentation.
 In the first we may complete the first step, while the second may still be waiting for input.

 Presentation instances are represented by <code>presentation_PresentationInstance</code> objects while step instances are represented by <code>presentation_StepInstance</code> objects which include state information.
-For example, step instances can be marked as completed and are associated with HTML elements.

 This module relies on IntroJS (http://introjs.com/) to highlight and transition between the steps in each presentation.